Sign up to our newsletter

 For the record.
 We’re only looking at 180 recruiters here though – people who only place others in roles – because we don’t believe that 360 recruitment can be as effective.
 (Don’t come after us, it’s just our opinion!)

-The first and most obvious quality of a good recruiter is great communication skills.
+The first and most obvious valuable recruitment skill is great communication skills.

-After all, at the beginning of your relationship with the hiring company and manager, you need to find out exactly what both sides’ needs and expectations are.
+After all, at the beginning of your relationship with the hiring company and hiring managers, it’s the recruiter’s job to find out exactly what both sides’ needs and expectations are.

 At Solutions Driven, we do this with a scoping call where the Business Growth team member, the recruiter, and the hiring manager(s) sit down and figure out exactly what’s needed.
 What the timescales are, what skills the candidate needs, and how the process will go.